jkmcl/downloader/README.md

 ## REDIRECT

-This profile type tells Downloader to retrieve a redirect response (HTTP status 301, etc.) and then downloads the file from the URL in the `Location` response header.
+This profile type tells Downloader to retrieve a redirect response (HTTP status 301, etc.) and then download the file from the URL in the `Location` response header.

 The `fileUrl` field is mandatory and its value is the URL providing the redirect response.